ChidiogoMelvis/SpriteKit/README.md

-Spritekit Framework - Creating a project using Spritekit framework and leveraging the use of animations to design a 2D game in UIkit.
+Spritekit Framework - Creating a project using Spritekit framework and leveraging the use of animations to design a 2D game in UIkit(Programmatic ui).